Reception

 Physical Development

-PE-Get Set 4 PE-Ball Skills Unit 2
+PE-Get Set 4 PE-Games Unit 2

 Our PE lesson will take place every Wednesday, children should come to school every Wednesday wearing their PE kit, with their school uniform in their bags to change into.